 Easter most generally falls on the first Sunday after the first full moon occurring on or after the vernal equinox.
-The 2018 equinox came on March 20, marking an unofficial beginning of spring for the Northern Hemisphere and autumn for the Southern Hemisphere.
+The 2020 equinox will come on March 20, marking an unofficial beginning of spring for the Northern Hemisphere and autumn for the Southern Hemisphere.
 The first full moon after the March equinox is this weekend, with the crest of the moon’s full phase falling on March 28, 2021.
 Voila.
-In 2021, Easter is the following day, April 1.
+In 2021, Easter is the following Sunday, April 12.

-The Council of Nicaea – first ecumenical council of the Christian church – established the date of Easter when it met in Turkey in the year 325 CE.
+The Council of Nicaea – first ecumenical council of the Christian church – established the date of Easter when it met in Turkey in the year 325 A.D.
 By ecclesiastical rules set centuries ago, there are 35 dates on which Easter can take place.
 The earliest possible date for Easter is March 22 and the latest possible date is April 25.

 The last time Easter fell on March 22 (earliest possible date) was in 1818, and the next time will be in 2285.
 The most recent time an Easter came in March was March 27, 2016.